-Another wake turbulence encounter involved a Bombardier Learjet 45 that crashed on approach to the Mexico City International Airport (MMMX), killing all nine aboard the super-light jet and seven on the ground.
+Another wake turbulence encounter involved a Bombardier Learjet 45 that crashed on approach to Mexico City International Airport, killing all nine aboard the light jet and seven on the ground.
 The accident report from this event determined the crash was the result of the Learjet flying too closely behind a Boeing 767-300ER.

 At the time of the accident, the Learjet was 4.1 nm behind the 767.
 But the minimum allowable distance for the lighter aircraft to follow the “heavy” jet is 5 nm.

 Contributing to the accident was the flight crew’s delay in slowing the Learjet as instructed by ATC.
 Controllers issued a speed reduction, but it took more than a minute for the pilots of the Learjet to respond.

 At the time of these ATC instructions, the Learjet was overtaking the 767 by approximately 80 knots.
 Likewise, the pilots during the arrival used a descent technique—stepping down rather than a continuous descent—that placed the Learjet’s vertical flight path below the path of the 767.